script-0/The-Journey/readme.md

 2. Weak or Non-Existent Anti Brute-Force Mechanism

 Create an account (some mechanism can block the account).
-Intercept login request and sent request to intruder.
+Intercept login request and sent a request to the Intruder.
 Use multiple random data and check if you are blocked by any protection mechanism.
-Tip: If after test brute-force mechanism doesn't block the account, try to disclose admin or possible staff email and try most common passwords.
+Tip: If after test brute-force mechanism doesn't block the account, try to disclose admin or possible staff email and try the most common passwords.
 This way you make tests for Weakness Mechanisms and Default Passwords in use.

 3. Weak Password Policy

-When creating your account for tests, try to set weak passwords like: 12345 or admin.
+When creating your account for tests, try to set weak passwords like 12345 or admin.

 4. Weak Password Change or Reset

-Try to add header X-Forwarded-Host of your own server and see if you receive the request.
+Try to add header X-Forwarded-Host of your server and see if you receive the request.
-Try X-Forwarded-For and check if after click the link you receive the request on your server.
+Try X-Forwarded-For and check if after clicking the link you receive the request on your server.

 5. Use authentication to enumerate

-See what errors are displayed when you try wrong credentials.
-If the web application show something like:
+See what errors are displayed when you try the wrong credentials.
+If the web application shows something like:
-The password is incorrect when you use correct username, but display Wrong Username when you use wrong username, you can performe enumeration of registered usernames.
+"The password is incorrect" when you use the correct username, but display the "Wrong Username" error when you use the wrong username, you can perform enumeration of registered usernames.
 Same with emails.
 ```

 <br>